-3) Consolidated Performance Estimates for This Fiscal Year (April 1, 2016 - March 31, 2017)
+3. Outlook for Fiscal 2017 (April 1, 2017 - March 31, 2018)

-Year-on-year, double-digit growth is expected in revenue of Display Advertising such as Yahoo!
+Year-on-year growth is expected in revenues of Shopping-related advertising and display advertising such as Yahoo!
 Display Ad Network (YDN).
-Shopping-related advertising revenue is expected to grow in tandem with the expansion of transaction value.
-While Paid Search Advertising revenue is decreasing due to the impact of the shift to smart devices, the rate of decline contracted in this consolidated second quarter.
-The Group is anticipating that the rate of decline of the Paid Search Advertising revenue in fiscal 2016 will be in the mid-single-digit range compared with the previous fiscal year.
-In light of these circumstances, the Group aims at year-on-year, mid-single-digit growth in total advertising-related revenue in the fiscal year ending March 31, 2017.
+The Group is also anticipating that the paid search advertising revenue in fiscal 2017 will increase compared with the previous fiscal year, due to continuous functional improvements.
+In light of these circumstances, the Group aims at a mid single-digit year-on-year growth in total Advertising-related revenue in the fiscal year ending March 31, 2018.

 The total domestic e-commerce transaction value, including YAHUOKU! and Yahoo!
 Shopping, is forecast to continue its year-on-year expansion.
-Yahoo!
-Shopping operations will place the main emphasis on expanding transaction value and Shopping-related advertising revenue by continuing more efficient sales promotional activities while refining services and advertising products.
+While continuing to refine services and products, we aim to accelerate growth of transaction value and revenue by strengthening sales promotional activities.